Timeline Of Events

 October 31, 2025 – I returned my dialysis machine (dubbed “the printer” because mine looks like one)

 The pain and discomfort from the transplant continues, but decreases slightly daily.
 I take a large about of medicine to sustain my new kidney because let’s face it, it is a foreign organ in my body and I want my body to accept it as it’s own.
-My worst fear is my body rejection the organ and me going back to dialysis again.
+My worst fear is my body rejects the kidney and me going back to dialysis again.